peggysoh/RBTreesWithFaults/README.md

 # RBTreesWithFaults
-CSE 4321 Software Testing Project
+Practice of JUnit and software testing principles.
+For CSE 4321 (Software Testing Project).